ManeeshaFullStack/BudgetTrackerApplication/README.md

 Budget Tracker Application
 Overview

-Budget Tracker is a Core Java console application for managing income and expenses.
-This project demonstrates hands-on experience with Java, including object-oriented design, Java Streams, and basic concurrency handling.
-Users can track transactions, calculate totals, view balances, and see categorized transaction histories.
+Budget Tracker is a Core Java console application to manage income and expenses.
+It demonstrates hands-on Java programming with real-world transaction handling, totals, and balance calculations.

 Features